Cracking pearlymussel: Ecology

-This species spends its adult life buried under the sand or mud in the bottom of medium-sized, flowing rivers.
+This species spends its adult life buried under the sand or mud at the bottom of medium-sized, flowing rivers.
 The females capture sperm released into the water by males.
 They store the sperm until they need them to fertilize their eggs.
-After fertilization, the females release the larvae into the river where the larvae attach to fish.
-Once the larva mature into juveniles with shells, they leave their host fish and drop to the sediment where they bury themselves.
+After fertilization, the females release the larvae into the river, where the larvae attach themselves to fish.
+Once the larva matures into juveniles with shells, they leave their host fish and drop into the sediment, where they bury themselves.
 This process, therefore, requires an environment with ample fish to act as hosts.
 They prefer relatively shallow (usually less than 2 ft deep) water with a moderate current.

 Conservation

 The main threats to the continued existence of this species are habitat changes due to damming of rivers, silting of rivers due to erosion caused by construction, farming and logging, and poisoning due to agricultural and industrial pollution.
 The U.S. Fish and Wildlife Service has created a recovery plan for this species.
+As of the most recent 5 year review, the cracking pearlymussel is still critically endangered and has not met the recovery goals.